Mobile navigation

 • apply appropriate exam concessions

-Deaf Friendly Classroom
+Deaf Friendly learning environment:

 • carpeting, soft furnishing, rubber feet on the table and chair legs etc. will reduce noise